Gesee-y/ReactiveECS.jl/README.md

 - Entities are just rows in the table.

 The table is **dense**, ensuring maximum performances when iterating on it.
-This layout, however, has a side effect: every entity has every component, even unused ones.
+This layout, however, has a side effect: every entity has every component, even unused ones...
+And that's what empowers RECS.

-This raises two main concerns:
+So let's look at your probable concerns:

 - **How can we represent archetypes?**
   By using **partitions**.
 Continuous ranges within partitions represent entities that use the same set of components.
 By default a partition is about 4096 entities, once filled a new one is allocated.
 Archetypes here are symbolic — entities still technically have all components, but partitions let us group those exclusively in use.
 This mimic [Flecs](https://github.com/SanderMertens/flecs)'s archetypes table, ensuring memory locality and cache friendliness.
 It also makes operations simpler than in Archetype ECS, adding an entity is just writing a row, removing is just overriding a row, adding/removing a component is 2 override.